remla25-team21/operation/README.md

 2. **Access Kubernetes Dashboard**:
     * After the script completes, open your web browser and navigate to: `https://dashboard.local` (**HTTPS** is required).
     * You will see a token displayed in your terminal.
 Copy and paste this token into the Kubernetes Dashboard login page.

+3. **Remove the Cluster**:
+    If you want to remove the cluster, run the following command:
+    ```bash
+    vagrant destroy -f
+    ```
+    This will remove all the VMs and the Kubernetes cluster.

 ## Known Bug: Port Conflict on macOS (AirPlay Receiver)